anupamasharan/o-demethylase_metagenome_search/README.md

 #### 1.3: Build hidden markov model (using hmmer)

-From this step onwards we will be working in mostly R and a little in command line (for hidden markov model generation).
+From this step onwards we will be working in mostly R and a little in linux (for hidden markov model generation).
 The bioconductor software in R has packages that allow for constructing and working with multiple sequence alignments (msa) directly using well-known algorithms such as ClustalW and MUSCLE.
 To keep use biopython, you would need to have a msa tool installed in command line and then run a <a href = "http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec92"> wrapper </a> from within Biopython.
 The user should keep in mind that running these algorithms from within R is computationally expensive.
 For bigger fasta file inputs, consider working on the command line directly.
 Working in R has another advantage of direct interfacing with some visualization tools.

 ##### 1.3.1 Mupliple Sequence Alignment using msa package in R